-The Newsletter is published three times a year, containing articles from members and others on issues relating to seabird research and conservation.Sample newsletter
+The Newsletter is published three times a year, containing articles from members and others on issues relating to seabird research and conservation.More on Group newsletter

-Additionally, grants to support seabird census projects for Seabirds Count, the UK national seabird census currently underway, are still available from the Seabird Group's census legacy fund.
-Check our grants page for more details.
-Census grant applications can be made at any time, there is no time deadline, but please apply as soon as possible, ready for 2021 (the final year of census surveying!).
-If you have any questions or need information about setting up a seabird census project for Seabirds Count, then please contact the Seabirds Count national coordinator, Daisy Burnell (firstname.lastname@example.org), or the Seabird Group’s national census representative, Will Miles (email@example.com).
+Grants to support seabird census projects for Seabirds Count, the UK national seabird census currently underway and which finishes this year, are still available from the Seabird Group's census legacy fund.
+The census grant application form is available from the Seabird Group website.
+Census grant applications can be made at any time and we will turn them around very quickly.
+If you have any questions please contact the Seabird Group’s national census representative, Will Miles (firstname.lastname@example.org).
+Apply now!

 Postponement of the 15th International Seabird Group Conference until 2022